nemac/drutils/README.md

         6. Restore everything (data and tables) in the site database from the dumpfile

-  Note that this process preseves the database connection details (usename, password, port, etc) details for the site.
-The process will clear out the contents of the database, replacing them with the contents from the dumpfile, but the database password is not modified.
+  Note that this process preseves the database connection details (usename, password, port, etc) for the site.
+The process will clear out the contents of the database, replacing them with the contents from the dumpfile, but the database password is not modified, since the destination site's original settings.php file is retained.

   Note also that `loadsite` requires that SITEROOT already be set up as a Drupal siteroot directory, with a working database, and a `sites/default/settings.php` file containing valid Drupal database connection details.
+Furthermore, the (major) version of Drupal (e.g. Drupal 6, 7, 8, etc) for the destination SITEROOT must be the same as the (major) version of Drupal for the site used to create the dumpfile.